odin-lang/odin-lang.org/content/docs/overview.md

 	"Chloe" = 5,
 }
 ```

+**Note:** To enable compound literals for `map`s, `#+feature dynamic-literals` must be enabled per file.
+This is because dynamic literals will use the current `context.allocator` and thus implicitly allocate.
+The opt-in feature is there in order for Odin to not implicitly allocate by default and not give the user any surprises.

 Modifying existing map slots needs to be done in two steps.
 However assigning to a struct field is prohibited.